-- Company Overview Discussion of our Business Plan and strategy in order to provide context for the remainder of the MD&A. - Critical Accounting Policies and Use of Estimates Accounting policies that we believe are important to understanding the assumptions and judgments incorporated in our reported financial results and forecasts. - Results of Operations Analysis of our financial results comparing the year ended December 31, 2021 to the year ended December 31, 2020. - Liquidity and Capital Resources Analysis of changes in our cash flows, and discussion of our financial condition and potential sources of liquidity.
+- Company Overview Discussion of our business plan and strategy to provide context for the remainder of the MD&A. - Results of Operations Analysis of our financial results comparing (i) the three months ended March 31, 2023, to the comparable period in 2022 and (ii) the year ended December 31, 2022 to the comparable period in 2021. - Liquidity and Capital Resources Analysis of changes in our cash flows, and discussion of our financial condition and potential sources of liquidity. - Critical Accounting Estimates Accounting policies that we believe are important to understanding the assumptions and judgments incorporated in our reported financial results and forecasts.